Dental radiographs are important diagnostic tools which are used for making treatment decisions. Some of the most common uses of dental radiographs:

 - Reveal any abnormalities in the hard and/or soft tissues of the mouth (cysts, tumors, fibroma, etc)

-Be assured, Dr. Kaur and Dr. Petersen only recommend dental radiographs to help prevent serious dental issues which can arise without symptoms and to diagnose and monitor progressive dental disease.
+Be assured, Dr. Kaur only recommends dental radiographs to help prevent serious dental issues which can arise without symptoms and to diagnose and monitor progressive dental disease.